tarwn/lessthandot-hugo/blogs/content/posts/2008-12-11-sql-server-rounding-methods.md

 ```
 **Stochastic Rounding**

-This is similar to &#8216;Round to even'.
+This is similar to 'Round to even'.
 When the remaining digits is a 5 followed by zeros, we randomly round down or up.
 Implementing this is a bit more difficult because SQL Server doesn't like random numbers in user defined function.
 To work-around this limitation, we can create a view that returns a random number and call that view from within the function.
 First, the view:

 sql
 Create View vw_RandomBit